 The role of the Master of Atkinson College is a unique one in the University.
-The Master gives all members of the College (students, faculty, and staff alike) the opportunity to participate together in events of both a social and cultural/educational nature.
-Through various conferences, lectures, and programs, the Master's Office provides Atkinson College with an increased sense of community and belonging.
+The Master gives all members of Atkinson (students, faculty, and staff alike) the opportunity to participate together in events of both a social and cultural/educational nature.
+Through various conferences, lectures and programs, the Master's Office provides Atkinson with an increased sense of community and belonging.

-The Master also acts as liaison among the Atkinson College Students' Association, the Alumni Association, the Office of the Dean, and the Office of the College Council.
-While the Master is not the College ombudsman, he/she offers students support and guidance by ensuring that they are directed to the appropriate College office for assistance.
+The Master also acts as liaison among the Atkinson College Students' Association, the Alumni Association, the Office of the Dean, and the Office of the Faculty Council.
+While the Master is not Atkinson's ombudsman, he/she offers students support and guidance by ensuring that they are directed to the appropriate Faculty office for assistance.

-The Office of the Master, and that of the Administrative Assistant, is located on the first floor of Atkinson College.
-Students are invited to contact the Master with ideas and suggestions which help further the general objective of creating a more collegial atmosphere within the College.
+The Office of the Master, and that of the Administrative Assistant, is located on the first floor of Atkinson.
+Students are invited to contact the Master with ideas and suggestions which help further the general objective of creating a more collegial atmosphere within Atkinson.